-• The scheme name meets the syntactic requirements of Section 3.8 and the encoding requirements of Section 3.6.
+o The scheme name meets the syntactic requirements of Section 3.8.

-- o There MUST NOT already be an entry with the same scheme name.
-(In the unfortunate case that there are multiple, different uses of the same scheme name, the IESG can approve a request to modify an existing entry to note the separate use.) [[CREF4: Ticket #18: Must the IESG do this?
-Why not the Designated Expert?
-Proposed replacement text: In the unfortunate case that there are multiple, different uses of the same scheme name, the existing entry can be modified to note the separate use.
-For Permanent registrations, this requires approval from the IESG.
-For other registrations, this requires approval from the Designated Expert. --??]] - Contact information identifying the person supplying the registration is included.
+- o There must not already be an entry with the same scheme name.
+In the unfortunate case that there are multiple, different uses of the same scheme name, the Designated Expert can approve a request to modify an existing entry to note the separate use. - Contact information identifying the person supplying the registration is included.
 Previously unregistered schemes discovered in use can be registered by third parties (even if not on behalf of those who created the scheme).
-In this case, both the registering party and the scheme creator SHOULD be identified. - o If no permanent, citable specification for the scheme definition is included, credible reasons for not providing it SHOULD be given. - o The scheme definition SHOULD include a clear Security Considerations (Section 3.7) or explain why a full security analysis is not available (e.g., in a third-party scheme registration). - o If the scheme definition does not meet the guidelines laid out in Section 3, the differences and reasons SHOULD be noted.
+In this case, both the registering party and the scheme creator SHOULD be identified. - o If no permanent, citable specification for the scheme definition is included, credible reasons for not providing it SHOULD be given. - The scheme definition SHOULD include a clear Security Considerations (Section 3.7) or explain why a full security analysis is not available (e.g., in a third-party scheme registration). - o If the scheme definition does not meet the guidelines laid out in Section 3, the differences and reasons SHOULD be noted.